|Chronological Tour: Stop 198|

 And, as you might expect, the park has a beautiful view of the Kill van Kull, the Upper Bay, and Ė Bayonne.
 No, seriously, while the industrial area of Bayonne, N.J., is visible, and so is plenty of barge traffic to go along with the ferries, the piŤce de rťsistance of this place is the view of lower Manhattan.
 And they donít obstruct it.
 The outfield wall has no decks of advertising, although it is broken up by four video-type boards displaying the logo of that inningís sponsor.
 Thereís also a standard scoreboard, coupled with a video display.
 Of course, there are picnic areas and a kidís area.

-(On a visit in August 2005, the outfield wall had been converted to a typical minor-league wall, with advertising all around.
+On a visit in August 2005, the outfield wall had been converted to a typical minor-league wall, with advertising all around.
 However, the view of the bay and the city was still unobstructed.
-By 2007, the entire wall had become a video display board, but still not obstructing the view.)
+By 2007, the entire wall had become a video display board, but still not obstructing the view.
+As of 2017, the wall in right field was an LED ribbon display, but the left field wall had traditional advertising.

 I should mention that the outer brick is reminiscent of a building like the ferry terminal (which I didnít look at for comparison).
 Itís orange or bright mud-colored, rather than red.
 Another thing that makes the park stand out is the seats themselves.
 Theyíre blue, for the Yankees, rather than the all-too-common forest green of modern parks.

 In 2011, I lowered my rating for the ballpark from four baseballs to three.
-While the ballpark itself is still quite handsome, the club has raised ticket prices; the lowest price for a walk-up ticket (as of 2012) is now $17.
+While the ballpark itself is still quite handsome, the club has raised ticket prices; the lowest price for a walk-up ticket, as of 2017, is now $14, which is actually down from $17 in 2012.
 In all fairness, the club does offer various deals that lower the price of multiple tickets to a reasonable amount, but that does not help the solo traveler.
-(They have since restored a $9 ticket for distant sections.)
 In addition, the experience feels quite sterile these days.
-They also installed a very unreliable scoreboard a few years back.
+They also installed a very unreliable scoreboard a few years back, though they replaced that in 2017 by incorporating the line score display into the video board, as has become common at many parks.

 The photos on this page were taken at a game 6-Jul-2001, before the devastating attack 11-Sep that destroyed the World Trade Center towers which stand out in the photo above.
 The park was used as a triage site for individuals injured in the tragedy.
 These casualties were ferried from the Battery to the ballpark in the hours after the incident.